The Treasury (store)

-Treasure Island, formerly The Treasury, was a chain of discount stores and hypermarkets owned for most of its lifespan by J.C.
-Penney.
+Treasure Island, formerly The Treasury, was a chain of discount stores and hypermarkets owned for most of its lifespan by JCPenney.

 Treasure Island/The Treasury History

 Treasure Island

 The General Merchandise Company was a mail order company founded by David Kritzik and his two sons, Robert and Stanley, in Milwaukee, Wisconsin in 1938.
 Treasure Island was founded as GMC's discount store division, with stores that measured 200,000 square feet and a conveyor belt that took purchased items outside to be placed in customers's cars.
 Its first location opened in Appleton, Wisconsin, on November 24, 1961.

 The architecture of these stores, the work of Milwaukee architect Jordan A. Miller, was unique, having utilized a zig-zag pattern that was very prominent both inside and outside.
 Because of this, the store's merchandise was advertised as being "under the squiggly roof" well into the 1970s.